ChenSir395/csci-401-capstone/README.md

 # csci-401-capstone
 Repo for hosting Letter of Recommendation Generator Capstone Project as of Fall 2021.
+If you are a windows user, we strongly recommend you use a virtual machine to do this project.

 Team members:
 + Minyi Chen – minyiche@usc.edu